victorinchrist/InDecision/index.md

 We read through both campaign websites to get a better understanding of the exact claims made by candidates regarding student loan forgiveness.
 The Harris/Walz campaign is for student loan forgiveness, but the Trump/Vance ticket does not make specific claims either for or against.
 However on the campaign trail, former president Trump has argued against student loan forgiveness.

 In this hypothetical example, we consider what would happen if student loan forgiveness became policy.
-The average monthly payment for a federal student loan with a 10-year term at a 6.8% apr of 38000 is 430$.
-Again, this 38000$ figure comes from dividing the total outstanding amount by the number of unqiue borrowers.
+The average monthly payment for a federal student loan with a 10-year term at a 6.8% APR of 38000 is 430$.
+Again, this 38000$ figure comes from dividing the total outstanding amount by the number of unique borrowers.
 If the debt was cancelled and the borrower put this into a stock market index fund tracking the popular S&P500 ETF
 (like SPY), they would end up with 75,000$

 Considering the average home price is 400,000$, with a little more saving, that could be a downpayment on a house!